Assisted Living in Los Angeles

 What is the Veterans Aid and Attendance for Long Term Care?

-The Veterans Administration (VA) offers a special pension called Aid and Attendance that helps pay for care in an assisted living, memory care or nursing home facility in Los Angeles.
+The Veterans Administration (VA) offers a special pension called VA Aid and Attendance that helps pay for care in an assisted living, memory care or nursing home facility in Los Angeles.

 This VA benefit is largely unknown and often overlooked by families of veterans or surviving spouses of veterans who need financial assistance to help care for aging loved ones in Los Angeles.
-For more information, go to this article here

 Are there Assisted Living Facilities in Los Angeles that accept Medicaid or low income housing programs?